skx/templer/README.md

 Rebuilding a site
 -----------------

-If you're inside the directory containing your `templer.cfg` file simply run `templer` with no arguments.
+If you're beneath the directory containing your `templer.cfg` file simply run `templer` with no arguments.
 You may optionally add flags to control what happens: